* Gazprom says 12.5 bln euros needed for domestic upgrade

 * Earlier said 16 bln for sections under sea, land in Europe

-MOSCOW, Jan 29 (Reuters) - Russian group Gazprom said it will have to spend 510 billion roubles ($16.9 billion) upgrading its domestic gas pipeline system for the planned South Stream undersea link to Europe, increasing the project's cost.
+MOSCOW, Jan 29 Russia's Gazprom said it must invest around 12.5 billion euros ($16.8 billion) to make its domestic gas pipeline system compatible with the planned South Stream undersea link to Europe, increasing the project's already heavy cost.

-Disputes over gas prices between Russia and Ukraine in the winters of 2006 and 2009 led to stoppages in exports to Europe, which gets over a third of its gas from Russia.
+Disputes over gas prices between Russia and Gazprom in the height of the winters of 2006 and 2009 led to cut-offs in gas exports to Europe, which gets over a third of its gas from Russia.

-The dispute flared up again over the weekend when Ukraine said Gazprom had hit it with a $7 billion bill for alleged arrears under a long-term contract.
+Their dispute flared up again over the weekend when Ukraine said that Gazprom had hit it with a $7 billion bill for alleged arrears under a long-term contract.

-Gazprom said the bulk of investment in its domestic pipeline, 232 billion roubles, will be spent raising the capacity of a trunk line from Ukhta in northern Russia to Torzhok, 230 kilometres north of Moscow.
+Gazprom said the bulk of its investment in the domestic pipeline, 232.1 billion roubles, will be spent to increase the capacity of a trunk line from Ukhta in the north of Russia to Torzhok, some 230 kilometres (144 miles) north of Moscow.